 Can I still drink alcohol?

-Alcohol should be avoided when taking this treatment, as its consumption may increase the risk of harmful side effects.
+Excessive levels of alcohol consumption should be avoided when taking this treatment, as it may increase the risk of harmful side effects.

 Will I still be able to drive?

 Yes, provided you experience no side effects which may affect your ability to do so.
 If you do get any side effects, refrain from driving and let your doctor know immediately.

 It is not suitable for use during pregnancy or breastfeeding.

 How should I store it?

 Keep it in a safe place below 30°C.

 Am I allergic to anything in the medicine?

 This product contains: sitagliptin, metformin hydrochloride, microcrystalline cellulose (E460), povidone K 29/32 (E1201), sodium lauril sulfate, sodium stearyl fumarate, poly(vinyl alcohol), macrogol 3350, talc (E553b), titanium dioxide (E171), iron oxide red (E172), and iron oxide black (E172).

 Do not use it if you are allergic to or unable to tolerate any of the above ingredients.